awsdocs/amazon-cognito-developer-guide/doc_source/switching-identities.md

 }
 ```

 You can also create a `CognitoIdentityCredentials` object\.
 If you do, you must reset the credentials properties of any existing service objects to reflect the updated credentials configuration information\.
-See [Using the Global Configuration Object](https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/global-config-object.html)\.
+See [Using the global configuration object](https://docs.aws.amazon.com/sdk-for-javascript/latest/developer-guide/global-config-object.html)\.

 For more information about the `CognitoIdentityCredentials` object, see [AWS\.CognitoIdentityCredentials](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/CognitoIdentityCredentials.html) in the AWS SDK for JavaScript API Reference\.